MarketSignals/NETFLIX-DASHBOARD-EXCEL/README.md

 ## Project Overview

-This project is an interactive Netflix Dashboard created in Microsoft Excel.

-The dashboard provides insights into Netflix content using Pivot Tables, Pivot Charts, KPIs, and Slicers.
+This project is an interactive Netflix Dashboard created in Microsoft Excel using Pivot Tables, Pivot Charts, KPIs, and Slicers.

 ## Features